 - i.
 Intent: To provide additional visual relief from more intense development across from R-6 zones. - ii.
-If building is separated by a local street, building facades across from R-6 zones or single-family development will incorporate townhouse design elements. - iii.
-Buildings located across from R-6 zones or single-family development will be used for residential living units. - iv.
+If building is separated by a local street, building facades across from R-6 zones will incorporate townhouse design elements. - iii.
+Buildings located across from R-6 zones will be used for residential living units. - iv.
 Townhouse design elements are bay windows, stoops, stairways up to entry doors from public sidewalks, porches, patios, balconies, railings, sloped roofs, cornices, and other elements that meet the intent of this section as approved by the Director.